verman-io/.github/profile/README.md

 verman.io
 =========

-Versions managers to make Docker redundant?
+Docker killer.
+CI/CD—incl. server—on your phone.

 ## Deploy at any scale